codehag/experiments/papers.md

 and has written quite extensively about the issues present in programming language design and its lack of empirical evidence gathering based around decisions.

-While I find quorum to be an interesting project, I feel like it is in part fueled by a political situation going on in the programming language research community.
-I get this impression because of the limited scope of programming language paradigms tested, and the apporach overall.
-There are comments around this from other members of the community -- for example why lisps were completely excluded.
-That having been said, JavaScript is within the same family as quorum and there is a lot to be learned.

 ## 4. Papers on programmer comprehension:

 a) [Stimulus Structures and Mental Representations in Expert Comprehension of Computer